This article will help you read and understand your pathology report for microscopic colitis.

-Microscopic colitis is a non-cancerous condition caused by an increased number of immune cells within the mucosa of the colon.
+Microscopic colitis is a non-cancerous condition caused by an increased number of immune cells within the mucosa that covers the inside of the colon.
 This leads to inflammation and damage which prevents the colon from functioning normally.
-As a result, patients with microscopic colitis can develop watery diarrhea that can last from weeks to years.
-Other possible symptoms can include abdominal pain, weight loss and fatigue.
+There are two types of microscopic colitis: lymphocytic colitis and collagenous colitis.

 Doctors still do not know what causes a person to develop microscopic colitis in the first place.
 However, one theory suggests that it may be an autoimmune condition where immune cells start to attack the cells in the colon.
 Another theory suggests that the condition may be a reaction to material in fecal matter.